Attendance on Demand Releases White Papers on PPACA

 Understanding the Patient Protection and Affordable Care Act

-(June 2013) Farmington Hills, Michigan — Attendance on Demand is pleased to announce the release of four white papers describing how a time and attendance system can aid companies in compliance with the Patient Protection and Affordable Care Act (PPACA).
+(June 2013) Northville, Michigan — Attendance on Demand is pleased to announce the release of four white papers describing how a time and attendance system can aid companies in compliance with the Patient Protection and Affordable Care Act (PPACA).
 The PPACA mandates begin January 1, 2014, but are based on employee service hours in 2013.
 Smart employers are taking key steps today, and Attendance on Demand can help.

 Employers have a lot to do to prepare for the Affordable Care Act.
 Attendance on Demand has created four white papers to explain different areas of the PPACA: